n0raban/PHPAxieSchool/README.md

 # PHPAxieSchool

-PHPAxieSchool is a php script that help managers and scholars in their Axie Infinity journey
+PHPAxieSchool is a PHP script that aims to help managers and scholars in their Axie Infinity journey

 *The script and its developer are NOT affiliated with Axie Infinity*